nloewy/slogo_ide/doc/plan/DESIGN_PLAN.md

 The Model will consist of first the Parser which will take user input for commands either from the input area in the view or from an XML file.
 The Parser will then parse the input and include methods that parse the input or command string into something that the backend can understand and work with.
-There should also be a method that takes in the parsed input and then executes the CommandData object.
-The CommandData object will be a class that holds the parsed input and then depending on what the input is will return a new output that can be used by the view.
-For the Command Data, there will be different subclasses of the overarching Command class that willhandle different specific use cases.
-There will also be a Backend Turtle class in the model that can be updated and represented by CommandData.
+There should also be a method that takes in the parsed input and then creates all of the necessary Command objects, and then calls the object's `execute` function.
+Upon execution, Command objects may include calls to a listener, which updates the view.
+It's noteworthy that the model remains agnostic of this process, as it simply accepts an arbitrary listener.
+The responsibility of implementing the listener lies within the view.

 `View`:
 The View will consist of the GUI which will be the main way that the user interacts with the IDE.